Wondering if Survey Junkie is legit or a scam?

 About Survey Junkie (the Company)

-Survey Junkie has been in business since 2013, having been founded in Glendale, California.
-They're the online market research recruitment arm of Active Measure, which was formerly known as Blue Media Ventures.
+Founded in Glendale, California, Survey Junkie has been in business since 2013.
+They're the online market research recruitment arm of DISQO!, a recent rebranding.

 How Does Survey Junkie Work?

 Much like many legit survey research companies, registration is free.
 They accept members from the United States, Canada, and Australia but anyone with an email can register (one registration per person).

 You earn points by completing surveys, which can pay anywhere from $2 to $75 per completed survey.
 The longer and more detailed the survey, the higher the pay.
 There are also focus groups you can join and they will pay even more.
 Finally, if a company is interested in getting their new products into the hands of testers, they have those limited opportunities as well.

 One differentiator with Survey Junkie is that if you do not qualify for a survey, you still earn some points for it.
 A lot of other sites will not give you any points if you don't qualify (DQ), which is a shame because some of the demographic questions can take a while to fill out.
 Being DQ'd over and over again, with nothing to show for it, is very frustrating.

 Many survey sites will trot out their statistics – how they've paid out millions, how you can make a lot of money doing surveys – but we all know that's not true.

 Survey Junkie is honest, here is their answer to the question of “How much money will I make for taking surveys?”